Tomboyo/Hollow/README.md

 # Hollow

 > Hollow is a drop-in component for building RESTful services that bridges from any routing solution (like Sinatra) to your back-end.
 You flesh out your service with Resource classes, you pick a Router to forward some traffic to Hollow, and it works.
-GET /HelloWorld becomes HelloWorld.get().
+GET /HelloWorld becomes HelloWorld#get().

 With Hollow, any class which includes `Hollow::Resource::Stateless` or `Stateful` is a REST resource capable of servicing certain kinds of requests.
 Let's say we want to respond to POST requests with a greeting like, "Hello, Tomboyo!":